Help: Types of student accounts

 There are two types of student accounts:

-- Generated student accounts created en masse by a teacher
+- Child Student accounts created by a teacher

-- Student-owned accounts that the students sign up for on their own
+- Mature Student accounts that the students sign up for on their own with their email addresses

 For example, if you request class "Smith_Pd4" with 20 students, we generate student usernames of s.Smith_Pd401, s.Smith_Pd402, etc.

-- They're perfect for younger students who don't have an email account and can't sign up for an account on their own;
+- They're perfect for younger students who don't have an email account and can't sign up for an account on their own because of the legal age in their country;

 - Essential if your school's policies limit your students' email activity to only send and receive emails within the school system;